jz427/NetworkScanner/README.md

 ## Objective

-This labs purpose was to code a network scanner to see possible vulnerabilities, associated CVE's and remediation steps
-### Skills Learned
+ Build a custom network scanner capable of:<br/>
+- Enumerating open ports and services
+- Identifying software versions and CPEs
+- Mapping CPEs to known vulnerabilities
+- Pulling CVE details from the NVD API
+- Providing remediation steps for common ports
+- Exporting all findings into a professional PDF report### Skills Learned

+- ## Skills Leanred

-- Python Refresher
+- Python scripting and debugging
-- Nmap
+- Nmap automation using Python libraries
-- leveraging Ai
+- Working with JSON and API responses
+- CPE (Common Platform Enumeration) parsing and normalization
+- CVE lookup and vulnerability correlation
+- PDF report generation
+- Practical vulnerability assessment workflow

 ### Tools Used